Our choir celebrates it's 90th year...

 Anniversary Celebration Gala Concert at the Wolverhampton Grammar School

-from the School will also be taking part in this event.
+from the School also took part in this event.

 To round off